KrisNguyen135/Talks/transcripts.md

 - This we can calculate fairly easily: if the true proportion of people preferring Chrome is $\theta$, then each person in our sample has $\theta$ probability of preferring Chrome.
 - Moreover, each person's preference does not affect another's; in other words, each of the numbers is $\mathcal{D}$ is independent from one another.
 - So, using the product rule, we can compute the probability of entire $\mathcal{D}$ as the product of the individual probabilities, denoted here.
+- If we treat the outcome of a person's preference as a binary random variable, we say that the variable follows a Bernoulli distribution with parameter $\theta$.
+- We usually call this the predictive distribution, as it is the belief about the _outcome_ that we'd like to model.

 ### Slide 8: Making inference: Bayes' theorem
 - So, we have our prior distribution and our likelihood function.